simoniz0r/yadshot/README.md

 Arguments:

 ```
-yadshot      Open yadshot's main menu.

-yadshot -c   Capture a screenshot.
+--capture, -c       Capture a screenshot.
 Screenshot will be shown after capture with
                     options to copy to clipboard, upload, or save.

+--settings, -s      Show screenshot settings before capturing a screenshot.

-yadshot -p   Upload a paste from your clipboard to paste.rs.
+--paste, -p         Upload a paste from your clipboard to paste.rs.
 Text may also be piped in from stdin.
                     Syntax may be specified with '--syntax' or '-s'.
 Ex:
                     'cat ./somefile.sh | yadshot -p -s sh'

+--color, -C         Open color picker.
+Color will be copied to clipboard if 'Ok' is pressed.

-yadshot -t   Open a system tray app for quick access to yadshot.
+--tray, -t          Open a system tray app for quick access to yadshot.

+If no argument is passed, yadshot's main menu will be shown.

 ```

 Dependencies: slop, imagemagick, yad, xclip, curl